ballerina-platform/ballerina-distribution/examples/aws-lambda-dynamodb-trigger/aws-lambda-dynamodb-trigger.md

 8. Under the **Trigger** section, click **Create trigger**, select the `dynamoDBTrigger` from the dropdown, and click **Create trigger**.
 9. Click **Explore table items**, and click **Create items** under the **Items returned** section.
 10. Enter a value under the **Attributes** section to add an entry to the DynamoDB table to invoke the Lambda function, and click **Create item**.
+11. Click the **Monitor** tab of the Lambda function in the AWS Management Console, and click **View CloudWatch logs** to check the logs via CloudWatch.
+11. Under **Log streams** in CloudWatch, click on the topmost stream in the list and verify the object name in the logs.
-11. Go to the AWS Lambda function and check the logs via CloudWatch to see the object identifier in the logs.
+12. Go to the AWS Lambda function and check the logs via CloudWatch to see the object identifier in the logs.